ros-navigation/docs.nav2.org/migration/Kilted.rst

       nullptr, std::chrono::milliseconds(500), true);  // Type nav2::SimpleActionServer<T>

 No additional changes should be required since the operations are handled in the same way as before.
-It now supports action request, feedback, and result introspection using the parameter ``action_introspection_mode``.
+It now supports action request, feedback, and result introspection using the parameter ``introspection_mode``.

 Action Client Migration
 ^^^^^^^^^^^^^^^^^^^^^^^